MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

               <small>source: <a href="https://www.levelaccess.com/blog/automated-accessibility-testing-tools-how-much-do-scans-catch/">Level Access, <i>Automated Accessibility Testing Tools: How Much Do Scans Catch?</i></a></small></div>
               </div>

-              The NVDA screen reader was used to identify issues with the information hierarchy and HTML native elements.
-Web extensions were utilized for hard to identify issues.
+              <p>The NVDA screen reader was used to identify issues with the information hierarchy and HTML native elements.
+Web extensions were utilized for hard to identify issues.</p>

               * Keyboard navigation and operation tested